StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Thu Oct 24 2024
+- **Updated:** Fri Oct 25 2024
-- **Quote of the Day:** *“Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.” – Antoine de Saint-Exupery*
+- **Quote of the Day:** *“The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.” – Seymour Cray*